GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Web accesible resources {: #web-resources }

-Web-accessible resources are files (images, HTML, CSS, Javascript) inside an extension that can be accessed by a content script, web pages or other extensions.
+Web-accessible resources are files (images, HTML, CSS, Javascript) inside an extension that can be accessed by a content script, web pages, or other extensions.

 In Manifest Version 3, you can declare which resources are exposed and to what origins in the
 manifest: